- General Terminology: Cards; Deal and Play; Melds and Canastas

-It is not legal in this version of Canasta to go out by melding all your cards - you must have a card to discard at the end of your turn.
+Unless you have completed a special hand, it is not legal in this version of Canasta to go out by melding all your cards - you must have a card to discard at the end of your turn.
 This final discard is made face-down, and this is the only case in which a wild card can be discarded.

 When you are in a position to go out you may, if you wish, first ask your partner's permission.
-If you ask, and partner says yes, you must go out; if partner says no you cannot go out on that turn, and therefore you must keep at least one card in your hand after discarding.
+If you ask, and partner says yes, you must go out; if partner says no, you cannot go out on that turn, and therefore you must keep at least one card in your hand after discarding.
 You may ask permission to go out only once in each hand.

 If you satisfy the conditions for going out, you are free to go out on any turn without consulting your partner.

 If you do not satisfy the conditions for going out, you are not allowed to leave yourself without any cards at the end of your turn: you must play in such a way as to keep at least one card after discarding.

 It often happens that the end of the stock is reached before anyone has gone out.
 The player who draws the turn card must announce it, saying "turn card" or "turn", so that everyone knows there are only 8 cards left to draw and no bonus cards are available.
 When there are no cards left in the stock, play can continue as long as each player is able and willing to take the previous player's discard.
 As soon as someone needs or wishes to draw from the stock, the play immediately ends and the hand is scored.
 If the last card drawn from the stock is a three the game ends immediately.
 The player who drew the three cannot meld or discard and the three will count 5 points against that player's team.

 American Canasta: Special Hands